 To add an element to the layout, select the layout view.
 On the Insert tab, select an element and drag a box to specify where you want to add the element in the layout.
 You can modify the drawing order of the elements using the Contents pane.
 For more information, see Layout and the Contents pane.

 To modify an element, select it in the Contents pane or on the layout.
-You can then modify the most common properties on the Format tab, or open the Element pane to access all the properties for the element.
+You can then modify the most common properties on the contextual tab for that element, or open the Element pane to access all the available properties.
 You can select multiple elements, but you can only modify the properties common across all the selected elements.

 Once you have created and modified an element, you can save it as a style to use again on other layouts.
-Most elements support saving to a style, but some, including legends, chart frames, and table frames, do not support this capability.
+Most elements support saving as a style, but some, including chart frames do not support this capability.

 This group is only available for multipart elements—any element that can have at least a border, a background, and a shadow.
 Use the drop-down arrow to select the part of the element you want to work with.